 - Eating more whole foods.
-We bulk up by causing stress, provoking an adaptation.
-That’s a type of immune response, so if you don’t have a robust immune system, it’s going to result in you being more vulnerable to colds and the flu.
 Part of having a robust immune system is eating enough fruits, veggies, and whole foods in general.
 Aim for 5+ servings of fruits and veggies per day, and try to get at least 80% of your calories from minimally processed foods.
 There are plenty of great bulking foods that are nutritious while still making it easy for a skinny hardgainer to eat enough calories to gain weight.

 - Checking for micronutrient deficiencies.
 Some nutrients seem to have a bigger role in building a strong immune system than others.
 Having around a clove of garlic every day, for example, seems to reduce the incidence of illness.
 So does having enough vitamin C. And it’s important that you aren’t deficient in iron or zinc.
 For more, Examine has a good article about which supplements can help with colds and the flu.

 - Eating more probiotics.
-Recent research is showing that having probiotics in our diets, such as those found in yogurts, hard cheeses, kefir, Yakult, kimchi, and sauerkraut, can help reduce the incidence of illness while lifting hard.
+Recent research shows that having probiotics in our diets, such as those found in yogurts, hard cheeses, kefir, Yakult, kimchi, and sauerkraut, can help reduce the incidence of illness while lifting hard.

 - Getting daily sunshine.
 Getting enough sunshine every day allows us to produce enough vitamin D, which helps regulate immune cells during infections.
 This could be as simple as taking a walk in the sun every morning or going outside for lunch (even in the winter).
 If that’s not realistic, there’s a 2017 meta-analysis showing that supplemental vitamin D also reduces the risk of getting respiratory tract infections.

-These general lifestyle habits aren’t just good at improving our immune system, they’re also generally healthy habits that should help us train harder, build more muscle, and feel better.
+These general lifestyle habits aren’t just good at improving our immune systems, they’re also generally healthy habits that should help us train harder, build more muscle, and feel better.